-The evaluation of MAI fulfilment is based on comparing MAI for each basin and the Baltic Sea with the trend estimated normalized annual total nitrogen and phosphorus inputs in 2015 including uncertainty on these inputs (Table 2) (described in document "Comparison of methods applied to evaluate progress towards CARTS and fulfilment of national inputs ceilings" for CART WS 1-2017.
-In the first and second evaluation of MAI fulfilment uncertainty of average of respectively 2010-2012 and 2912-2014 normalized inputs was estimated from the variation of the 3 year inputs around the average.
+The evaluation of MAI fulfilment is based on comparing MAI for each basin of the Baltic Sea with the trend estimated normalized annual total nitrogen and phosphorus inputs in 2019 including and estimated uncertainty on these inputs (Table 2) based on the most recent segment of the time series, the estimated value of the most recent year (Larsen & Svendsen 2021).
+In the first and second evaluation of MAI fulfilment uncertainty of average of respectively 2010-2012 and 2012-2014 normalized inputs was estimated from the variation of the three-year inputs around the average.